BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 Enjoy Ice Skating

-Whether you prefer skating on natural ice rinks or indoor rinks, there’s something for everyone.
-And if you happen to be in Zurich during December, you’re in for a real treat.
+If you happen to be in Zurich during December, you’re in for a real treat.
 Picture this – gliding around an ice rink in the middle of a Christmas market, surrounded by twinkling lights and festive cheer.
-Sounds magical, right?

 Plus, it’s conveniently located near the luxurious Dolder Grand Hotel, making it the perfect spot for a post-skate hot cocoa or cocktail.